 Dashboard and framework contracts

-Follow-up and management, maintenance, adjustments, studies and investment plans are thus necessary for successful operation.
-Geert Verhelst: "Our offer in this is based on a number of pillars.
-The first is a dashboard operation.
-We can monitor the maintenance and technical management of the building, comfort, safety, efficiency of the techniques and, using clear dashboards, offer the client an instrument for further action.
-Data from the BMS will be used in this, such as the comfort level.
-In doing so, we can show whether everything meets the requirements.
-The dashboard can display that per department.
-The general overarching dashboard provides insight into the maintenance and comfort of the building.
-Color codes green to red indicate the current state through the dashboard."
+We can monitor the building’s maintenance and technical management, comfort, safety, and the efficiency of its systems, and use clear dashboards to provide the client with a tool for taking further action.
+Data from the BMS will be used for this purpose, such as comfort levels.
+We can also demonstrate whether everything meets the requirements.
+The dashboard can display this information by department.
+The general, overarching dashboard provides insight into the building’s maintenance and comfort.
+Color codes ranging from green to red indicate the current status via the dashboard.”

-Second, framework operating contracts are a pillar of Ingenium's services.
-"A framework contract must be legally watertight and correctly formulated," Geert Verhelst emphasizes.
-"There are different types.
+Second, framework contracts for operations are a cornerstone of Ingenium’s services.
+“A framework contract must be legally watertight and precisely worded,” emphasizes Geert Verhelst.
+“There are various types.
 On the one hand, there are framework contracts for maintenance, ranging from pure maintenance contracts to maintenance and energy performance contracts.
-In addition, a hospital is also constantly evolving.
-Two departments are merged, part of a wing is reallocated due to a change in the legally permitted number of in-patient days...
-For smaller works, an order can be issued each time, but that is time-consuming due to the law on public contracts.
-A framework contract with fixed price agreements is then much more efficient.
-Framework contracts are mainly determined on the basis of the needs of the coming years, with the necessary margin to avoid surprises."
+In addition, a hospital is constantly evolving.
+Two departments are merged, part of a wing is repurposed due to a change in the legally permitted number of inpatient days… For smaller projects, a new contract can be issued each time, but that is time-consuming due to public procurement law.
+A framework contract with fixed-price agreements is much more efficient in such cases.
+Framework contracts are primarily determined based on the needs of the coming years, with the necessary margin to avoid surprises.”

 Digital data management with link to BIM

-Through strategic management , an overview of the necessary and available info such as as-built information, official documents ...
-Efficient management of the operation of buildings cannot but be fully digitized.
-Project Manager Niels Vercaemst developed for Ingenium two forms of digital services for the operation of buildings.
-On the one hand, the digital vault, on the other and an app with augmented reality that puts a layer over reality allowing visual building management.
-"The management of buildings in operation is automated based on a digital vault for information management," explains Vercaemst.
-"Many building managers struggle with their document management.
-Organizing, sharing, legally required maintenance of technical plans, inspections, contracts ...
-For the majority of our customers, there is no good system for this that is accessible to the entire organization.
-The digital vault makes the management of as-built files easier.
-Plans, BIM models, technical sheets, contracts, inspections and other relevant information about the property are stored on a cloud-based central web platform.
-On the other hand, we find that in the healthcare sector, many hospitals that are constantly remodeling are struggling with BIM software."
+Strategic management provides an overview of necessary and available information, such as as-built data, official documents, and more.
+Efficient management of building operations must therefore be fully digitized.
+Project manager Niels Vercaemst developed two forms of digital services for building operations for Ingenium.
+On the one hand, the digital vault; on the other, an augmented reality app that overlays reality, enabling visual building management.
+“The management of buildings in operation is automated based on a digital vault for information management,” explains Vercaemst.
+“Many building managers struggle with their document management.
+Organizing, sharing, and legally required maintenance of technical plans, inspections, contracts… The majority of our clients lack a proper system for this that is accessible to the entire organization.
+The digital vault makes managing as-built files easier.
+Plans, BIM models, technical data sheets, contracts, inspections, and other relevant information about the building stock are stored on a cloud-based central web platform.
+On the other hand, we’ve noticed that in the healthcare sector, many hospitals that are constantly undergoing renovations struggle with BIM software.”

 Niels Vercaemst, Project Manager